aws/eks-distro/docs/contents/index.md

-Components such as CNI, etcd, aws-iam-authenticator, and Kubernetes have release artifacts that are not delivered as container images, and are available as compressed tar archives and binaries. sha256 and sha512 sum files are provided in release mainfests and are availabe as files for download (ex:
+Components such as CNI, etcd, aws-iam-authenticator, and Kubernetes have release artifacts that are not delivered as container images, and are available as compressed tar archives and binaries. sha256 and sha512 sum files are provided in release manifests and are available as files for download (ex:
 `https://distro.eks.amazonaws.com/..../kubectl.sha256`)

 A list of all the components and assets that make up a release including URIs